puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

       "old_value": <old value of resource property>,
       "message": <description of what happened during event>, "file": <manifest file containing resource definition>,
-      "line": <line in manifest file on which resource is defined>
-      "containment_path": <containment heirarchy of resource within catalog>
+      "line": <line in manifest file on which resource is defined>, "containment_path": <containment heirarchy of resource within catalog>
     }

+The metrics field may be either null, in the case of reports submitted without metrics, or a JSON array of objects like so:

+    {
+      "category" : <category of metric ("resources", "time", "changes", or "events")>, "name" : <name of the metric>,
+      "value" : <value of the metric (double precision)>
+    }

+The logs field may be either null, in the case of reports submitted without logs, or a JSON array of objects like so, each corresponding to a log line in a Puppet run:

+    {
+      "file" : <file of resource declaration>,
+      "line" : <line of resource declaration>,
+      "level" : <log level>,
+      "message" : <log message>,
+      "source" : <log source>,
+      "tags" : [<resource tag>],
+      "time" : <log line timestamp>
+     }

+File and line may each be null if the log does not concern a resource.

 **Note on fields that allow `NULL` values**

 In the resource_event schema above, `containment_path`, `new_value`, `old_value`, `property`, `file`, `line`, `status`, and `message` may all be null.

-**Note on querying resource events**
+**Note on querying resource events, metrics, and logs**

-The `reports` endpoint does not support querying on the value of `resource_events`, but the same information can be be accessed by querying the `events` endpoint for events with field `report` equal to a given report's `hash`.
+The `reports` endpoint does not support querying on the value of `resource_events`, `logs`, or `metrics`.
+In the case of `resource_events` the same information can be accessed by querying the `events` endpoint for events with field `report` equal to a given report's `hash`.
+Making metrics and logs queryable may be the target of future work.

 ### Examples